Did You Know?

 These coin-sized button batteries can lodge in the throats of children.
 The saliva immediately triggers an electrical current that causes a chemical reaction that can severely burn the esophagus in as little as two hours.
 In some cases, children have died from their injuries.

 The Safe Kids program shines a light on a growing issue and provides easy steps that parents and caregivers can take to prevent injuries and death to children.
-These tips for prevention and treatment are distributed through the Safe Kids network of 600 coalitions throughout the United States.
+These tips for prevention and treatment are distributed through the Safe Kids network of more than 400 coalitions throughout the United States.

 We also work with family advocates, who courageously share their stories to inspire donors, parents, legislators, sponsors and the media to come together and get involved.